cwchentw/lightweight-cms/content/reference/concept.md

 In addition to content in posts, mdcms provides metadata for each post like a title, an author, modified time and an excerpt of a post.
 These metadata are accessible in its layout.

+## Error Pages

+Error pages only show when some errors occur.
+Common errors include HTTP 404 (page not found) and HTTP 50x (internal server error).
+Web programmers should not rely on builtin error pages provided by web servers because sensitive server information leaked in those pages.

+In mdcms, HTTP 404 pages are generated dynamically when site users visit some non-existing pages on a mdcms site.
+In contrary, HTTP 50x pages are always static because PHP may fail to render properly in such situations.

 ## Breadcrumbs

 Breadcrumbs works as navigation schemes for visitors from current page (either a section or a post) to its home page.
 Although they are optional and purely functional.
 Such web widgets benefit SEO as well.